 Tesla’s referral programme changed a lot over time, surprising the owners and new buyers with original prizes ranging from free new Roadsters to tours for two of the SpaceX headquarters in Los Angeles, a photo launched into deep space orbit, 5,000 miles of free Supercharging or an invite to a Tesla event

-At present, Tesla’s referral programme is limited to solar roofs and panels, customers being able to earn $500 for each solar roof referral and $300 for each solar panel referral.
-It might not be as exciting as a new car, but they still rely on their loyal customers to promote their brand rather than spending on traditional advertising.
+For about two years, Tesla’s referral programme was limited to solar roofs and panels, customers being able to earn $500 for each solar roof referral and $300 for each solar panel referral.
+It was later revamped to offer credit points for referrals and purchases that could be redeemed for items in Tesla’s online store or raffle entries.
+That might not be as exciting as a new car, but they still rely on their loyal customers to promote their brand rather than spending on traditional advertising.

 Takeaway